benjamincanac/nuxt-nation/slides.md

 <img src="/nuxt.svg" alt="Nuxt" width="460" height="460" class="size-[80vh] absolute -bottom-[25vh] -right-[18vh]" />

 <!--
-My name is Benjamin Canac, I'm a software engineer at NuxtLabs since 2020.
+My name is Benjamin, I'm a software engineer at NuxtLabs and the author of Nuxt UI.

-For the past year, I've been working full-time on Nuxt UI and today I want to talk about the future of Nuxt UI.
-But first, let's talk about what is Nuxt UI.
+Today, I want to talk about the future of Nuxt UI but first, let's talk about what is Nuxt UI.
 -->

 ---